 On Language and the Meaning of Words

-My philosophy of language hinges heavily on the concept of "speech-acts", as introduced by philosophers such as J.L.
+My approach to satisfying these criteria hinges heavily on the concept of "speech-acts", as introduced by philosophers such as J.L.
 Austin and John Searle.
 A speech-act is simply something that you do by saying something.
 (To be clear, when I say "speech", "say", etc, throughout this essay, I don't mean only the making of noises with the human mouth, but any kind of linguistic communication, including writing, signing, etc).

 The clearest examples to illustrate the concept are special cases, such as when spouses at a wedding say "I do" in response to the question of whether they take each other to be spouses: they are not merely giving a factual answer to a question of fact, they are performing the act of marrying each other, which is done by saying certain words in a certain context.
 Similarly, when a judge says that they sentence a defendant in court to some punishment, they are not just describing something about themselves, they are actively doing the thing by saying that they do it.